Psychosomatic Disorder Treatment Options

-Since this disorder correlates the mind and body, its treatment also involves remedial measures from both medical and psychological fields.
+Since this disorder correlates with the mind and body, its treatment also involves remedial measures from both medical and psychological fields.

-Treatments for Psychosomatic Disorder
+Treatments for psychosomatic disorder

 Psychotherapy: This is also known as talking treatment.
 Here, the doctor and the patient have an interaction about the mental status and lifestyle events that the patient experiences.
-This interaction helps the therapist to analyze the particular mental illness that the patient is suffering from, to provide the appropriate therapy.
+This interaction helps the therapist to analyze the particular mental illness that the patient is suffering from to provide the appropriate therapy.

 Acupuncture therapy: The basic principle of this therapy is stimulating the points in the body by use of needles, to correct irregularities in the flow of energy through channels known as meridians.
-This is majorly used to treat anxiety and depression.
+This is primarily used to treat anxiety and depression.
 Sessions may vary on the basis of the patient’s relief from stress factors.
 Many patients sense a deep feeling of relaxation after acupuncture treatment.

 Pharmacotherapy: This is a supportive treatment provided along with psychotherapy and ECT.
 It reduces depression and anxiety by administration of antidepressants and anxiolytics, respectively.
 This therapy improves the mental disturbances in the patient only after several weeks.